Anthem of the Republic of Kosovo: Ode to Joy

 "Ode to Joy", the European continental anthem, was played at the official declaration ceremonies of the Republic of Kosovo.
 The government of the Republic of Kosovo decided to do this as a mark of respect to the European Union for its efforts on helping in gaining independence.
 It remained in use as a de facto national anthem until the official anthem was adopted a few weeks later.

 Himni i Flamurit

 "Himni i Flamurit", the national anthem of Albania, has been widely used in Kosovo with other Albanian national symbols.
-It was also the state anthem of the unrecognized Republic of Kosova that existed from 1990 until 1999 when the province was taken into the control of the United Nations.
+It was also the state anthem of the unrecognized Republic of Kosova that existed from 1990 until 1999, when Kosovo was placed under the control of the United Nations.

 Kur ka ra kushtrimi n'Kosovë

-"Kur ka ra kushtrimi n'Kosovë", a song composed by Rauf Dhomi, was proposed by the former President of Kosovo, Ibrahim Rugova, as the state anthem in 2000.
-However, no decision was made back then.
-The anthem has lyrics in the Albanian language.
+"Kur ka ra kushtrimi n'Kosovë", an Albanian language song composed by Rauf Dhomi, was unsuccessfully proposed for state anthem by former President of Kosovo Ibrahim Rugova in 2000.